mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 ## bbc/gst-roq

 Ogranization:
-: BBC
+: BBC Research and Development

 Implementation:
 : RTP-over-QUIC elements for GStreamer {{gst-roq}}

 Description:
-: *gst-roq* provides a set of GStreamer plugins implementing RoQ.
+: *gst-quic-transport* provides a set of GStreamer plugins implementing QUIC transport. *gst-roq* provides a set of GStreamer plugins implementing RoQ.

 Level of Maturity:
-: TODO
+: research

 Coverage:
-: TODO
+: The plugins support sending and receiving RTP and RTCP packets using QUIC streams and QUIC DATAGRAMs, and supports multiplexing using flow identifiers.
+GStreamer pipelines that use the RoQ plugins found in the *gst-roq* repository can make use of the plugins found in the *gst-quic-transport* repository to set up QUIC connections.
+RTP sessions can be managed by existing GStreamer plugins available in the standard GStreamer release.
+GStreamer pipeline applications choose whether to send RTP and RTCP packets over streams or DATAGRAMs.

 Version Compatibility:
-: TODO
+: The library implements {{?I-D.draft-ietf-avtcore-rtp-over-quic-05}}.

 Licensing:
 : GNU Lesser General Public License v2.1

 Implementation Experience:
-: TODO
+: The implementer reports they have no experience with the topics discussed in
+{{futures}}.
+Both in-band and out-of-band signalling for RoQ media sessions is in active development via an implementation of {{?I-D.draft-hurst-sip-quic-00}}, which re-uses the GStreamer plugins described above.

 Contact Information:
-: TODO
+: Sam Hurst (sam.hurst@bbc.co.uk)

 Last Updated:
-: 25 May 2024
+: 05 June 2024

 ## mengelbart/rtp-over-quic